The pioneer festival 2019 in retrospect

-Female workforce and Gender diversity both remain current topical issues.
-We know that diverse teams perform better.
+Female workforce and Gender diversity both remain a current topical issues.
+It is common sense that a heterogenous composition leads to good performance.
 Gender-diverse companies have higher returns, are more creative and innovative.
-However, men still rule most industries and tech is not an exception.
+However, men still rule most industries, especially the technology one.

 Our conclusion?
 There is still a lot of work to be done until we reach full gender balance in many industries.
 However, determination and hard work pay off.
 Do not let fear, doubt and challenges stop you.
 Believe in yourself and your ideas girls, and maybe next year you will be at the Pioneers!